 Donor Management

 Keeping track of who gives, how much, and when is the foundation of any fundraising strategy.
 Without a proper system, organizations rely on spreadsheets that quickly become outdated, incomplete, or impossible to share across a team.
+If you're evaluating dedicated options, our donor management software overview explains what to look for as your list grows.

 HubSpot CRM offers a free tier that works for basic contact management.
 It's not nonprofit-specific, but you can track interactions, store donor information, and manage a simple pipeline.
 The free plan supports up to five users and includes email tracking.